nillnought/javafx-documentation/docs/Setting_Up.md

     }
 }
 ```
+!!! note
+    launch(args) is a method of application, which handles all the logic for launching our application.
 #### Understanding the Application Structure
 - `Application` is the base class for JavaFX applications
 - `start()` method is called when the application launches